 “Determining factors emerge from the unconscious…which, regardless of tradition, ensure a similarity and even a sameness of experience, as well as the way it is imaginatively represented, in every single individual.”
 The practically universal similarity between legendary motifs is one of the key proofs…” (Carl Jung, The Archetypes and the Collective Unconscious).

 In Genesis 18, when the men were debating whether or not to tell Abraham about their plan to destroy Sodom, Abraham was present, watching their every move and listening to everything they said.
 Abraham listened in with increasing vigilance.

 Is it possible that Abraham had no idea what the men were discussing?
 Is it possible that Abraham is unaware of the gravity of Sodom and Gomorrah’s “sins”?
 No. Abraham was aware of the situation.
 Abraham was all too aware of it.

 But Abraham was a unique individual.
-He was chosen to walk in the Lord’s footsteps by doing what is right and righteous.
-And in order to understand what is fair and good, He must first understand God’s heart and God’s concept of evil.
+Inherently he knew it was better to do what is right and righteous.
+Therefore he walked in the footsteps of God.
+In order to understand what is fair and good, he first sought to understand God’s heart and God’s concept of evil.
 He must comprehend the delicate flow of Creation, as well as how evil causes a cry to ascend from the soil to the throne.